2025 Federal Election: Profiling the Candidates From The Electorate of Cooper - Star Observer

 She is particularly vocal about defending LGBTQIA+ events and spaces from homophobic hostility, insisting that, “We need to defend our events and communities, not abandon them at the first sign of trouble.”

-Burnett’s vision for Cooper also insists on confronting mainstream parties’ failures, particularly around the collapse of the Religious Discrimination bill and instead fighting for LGBTQI+ protection laws.
+Burnett’s vision for Cooper also insists on confronting mainstream parties’ failures, particularly around the collapse of the Religious Discrimination bill and instead fighting for LGBTQIA+ protection laws.

 “If you’re worried about the climate, cost of living, and increased inequality, then you’re not alone.
 But we can’t keep voting for the same party and expecting different results,” Burnett urges.